 To the south and east of the Atlas mountains, the climate becomes very hot and dry.
 This is where Morocco’s deserts begin.
 Quiet, scarcely populated and sheer endless in size, the south of the country contains few settlements and even fewer urban centers.

-Separated from the busy cities of the coast by the mountains, the Moroccan desert is entirely different from the north of the country.
-Most of the Sahara, and most of Morocco’s desert consists of so-called Hamada – rocky, barren plateaus with hardly any sand.
-Merciless winds have taken away any finer grained particles, leaving behind only gravel and rock.
+Separated from the busy cities on the coast by mountain ridges, the Moroccan desert is hugely different from the country’s north.
+The Sahara in general and the Moroccan desert in particular largely consist of so-called Hamada – rugged, barren plateaus with little sand.
+Relentless winds blow away any grain of sand, leaving behind bare rock and boulders.

 Morocco does, however, have two regions that conform to the mental image most Europeans have of the Sahara Desert: Erg Chebbi and Erg Chigaga.
 The Arabic word Erg means “dune field” and describes vast, flat areas of the desert containing sand dunes created by the wind, with little or no vegetation.

 Both Ergs are in the south of Morocco, surrounded by rocky Hamadas, both offer impressively beautiful sand dunes of up to 150 meters (500ft) in height.
 It is hard to imagine any journey to Northern Africa without a little excursion into the Sahara as it can be found here: the desert in its purest of forms!
 A seemingly endless sea of sand dunes stretches to the horizon like a heaving ocean, with a hot wind gently stroking it, playfully shaping waves, combing the ridges, always creating new shapes with its hungry breath.
 Just as the ocean, the desert is forever changing.